Tinker-Ware/wisdom/_pages/terms/what_tinkerware_covers.md

 What does TinkerWare cover?
 ===

+## Improve your own workflow.

-- Add Automated Tools to your projects.
+- Access to Automated Tools for your projects.
 (From our Plattform catalog.
 E.G. CIs/Frameworks/Databases)
 - Automate new Tools for your projects.
 (View our Pricing page on tinkerware.io)

+## Support

 - Support fixing issues caused by the Infrastructure and our automations.
   (E.G. Infrastructure packages not being installed \ Server issues)
 - Support on best practices to configure your projects with the available tools.
 - Support on how to scale or how to use tools the best possible way.

+## Consultoring

+- For more specialized automation cicles, contact us in: `hello@tinkerware.io`, in our support channel: `tinkerware-support.slack.com` or to the number: `(+52)492-136-51-90`

 What does TinkerWare not cover?